Training & Employment

 To Apply:

-If interested, please email the following materials to Dr. Meth at the email address above.
+If interested, please email the following materials to Dr. Davidoff at the email address above.
 Put “Assessment Practicum Application” in the subject line, and ensure all files are clearly labeled with your name in the file name.
 For example, “CV_JSmith”

 - Curriculum Vita